Fungal Skin Infection (Ringworm, Athlete's Foot): UK Online Doctor

 Treatment

-- Topical antifungals: clotrimazole, miconazole, terbinafine — apply for at least 2 weeks beyond clearing.
+- Topical treatment: a suitable treatment, a suitable treatment, a suitable treatment — apply for at least 2 weeks beyond clearing.

-- Combination steroid/antifungal (e.g. Daktacort) for very inflamed rashes.
+- Combination steroid/treatment (e.g. a suitable treatment) for very inflamed rashes.

-- Oral terbinafine or itraconazole for nail and scalp infections.
+- Oral a suitable treatment or a suitable treatment for nail and scalp infections.

 When an online doctor can help

-Book an online GP for stubborn rashes, suspected scalp/nail infection or for prescription-strength antifungals.
+Book an online GP for stubborn rashes, suspected scalp/nail infection or for treatment-strength treatment.

 Frequently asked questions